dotnet/AspNetCore.Docs/aspnetcore/mvc/advanced/custom-model-binding.md

 [!code-csharp[](custom-model-binding/sample/CustomModelBindingSample/Binders/AuthorEntityBinder.cs?name=demo)]

 > [!NOTE]
 > The preceding `AuthorEntityBinder` class is intended to illustrate a custom model binder.
-The class isn't intended to address a lookup scenario.
+The class isn't intended to illustrate best practices for a lookup scenario.
 For lookup, bind the `authorId` and query the database in an action method.
 This approach separates model binding failures from `NotFound` cases.

 The following code shows how to use the `AuthorEntityBinder` in an action method: